 Using a survey I gave BotW players, I found heuristics to determine the amount of skill a player including the amount of time they played and how early they get the Master Sword.
 I found find that high-skilled players tend to enjoy the divine beasts quests less.
+I even found that the longer players play, the less they enjoy the game.
 This matches my anecdotal experiences of feeling that more high-skilled players will enjoy the game less.
 Let’s explore possible reasons for this.

 Let’s define high-skilled players.
 High-skilled players will go into any combat challenge and be able to achieve it with ease.
 How did they get this way?
 They may have come in with some natural skill from playing other games before.
 In general, they learned to be more skilled.
 They know the game’s systems so well that they can abuse these systems to trivialize combat.
 In a single playthrough, they’ve been playing a long time so they’ve made great progression – becoming stronger in-game.

 Novelty Wearing Off

 A lot of the enjoyment of the game comes from just exploring and finding new solutions in the game.
 It’s amazing to start the game and see all the new things it has to offer.
 I remember when I first found the enemy camp near the start of the game with enemies in the skull.
 I was amazed to realize that a clever way to defeat them was to shoot an arrow at a rope in the eye of a skull.
 There are countless experiences like this as you go through the game.
 With such a large world and variety of environments, the enjoyment of finding new things can last a while.